dansusman/raft/README.md

-# Project 6 - Dean Frame, Daniel Susman
+# Distributed Key-Value Database - Dean Frame, Daniel Susman

 This is the source code for Project 6 of CS3700 Networks and Distributed Systems.
-It holds the implementation of a Raft-based Key-Value Distributed Database.
+It holds the implementation of a Key-Value Distributed Database built with the principles of the Raft consensus protocol in mind.

 ## High Level Approach